Frequently Asked Questions

 If your situation changes because of unusual circumstances after submitting the FAFSA, please complete the Request for Consideration of Special Circumstances , and contact the Financial Aid Director for an appointment to discuss.

-Yes, there is financial aid available for summer session.
+Yes, there is financial aid available for the summer session.
 Contact the Financial Aid Office to inquire about your specific situation.

 Financial aid recipients must meet both a “qualitative” and a “quantitative” standard to maintain eligibility for financial aid.
 Students must maintain a cumulative 2.0 grade point average (GPA) to meet the qualitative standard.
 Students must also successfully complete 67 percent of all credits in which they enroll to meet the quantitative standard.